joleitner/repoguru/README.md

 It was developed using React (NextJS) and TypeScript.
 For styling, I used Material UI.
 I have also created stories with Storybook to showcase the components in isolation.

-> The application is deployed on Netlify and can be accessed here: https://repoguru.netlify.app/.
+> The application is deployed on Vercel and can be accessed here: https://repoguru.vercel.app.

 ## Getting Started